Real-Time Bidding (RTB)

 object

-Human user of the device
+Human user of the device; the advertising audience

 at